kristiania-kws2100-2025/kws2100-kartbaserte-websystemer/README.md

 ```
 </details>

-#### B. Deploying to Heroku
+### B. Deploying to Heroku

 By running on Heroku, you can have a server-side application which accesses a database.

 #### Creating a Hono Application

 This sets up your application to have a subdirectory for the server which should have node modules installed and be started by Heroku.
-Note that this includes commands needed to add the postgresql dependency for the next steps
+Note that this includes commands needed to add the postgresql dependency for the next steps.

 1. `npm install -D @types/node`
 2. `npm pkg set scripts.postinstall="cd server && npm install --include=dev"`